adaltas/jumbo/README.md

 - [ ] Smart cluster topology based on available ressources
 - [ ] Host the documentation on a website
 - [ ] Allow to dupplicate existing cluster with a different name

+## Contributing

+Jumbo is a very recent project.
+We would be happy to have feedback so don't hesitate to post issues or even to do a PR if you need extra features!

 ## Authors